jessipedia/pong/README.txt

-This is the empty read me.
+This is a basic pong project using the p5.js library.